comejv/directshare/README.md

 ### Development Environment

-To enter a development shell with all dependencies:
+To enter a development shell with all dependencies available:

 ```bash
 nix develop